lowleveldesign/debug-recipes/guides/using-windbg.md

 Get-ChildItem .\dumps | % { Start-Process -Wait -FilePath windbg-x64\windbg.exe -ArgumentList @("-loga", "windbg.log", "-y", "`"SRV*C:\dbg\symbols*https://msdl.microsoft.com/download/symbols`"", "-c", "`".exr -1; .ecxr; k; q`"", "-z", $_.FullName) }
 ```

-You may create your own command shortcuts tree with the `.cmdtree` command.

 To make a **comment**, you can use one of the comment commands: **$$ comment**, **\* comment**.
 The difference between them is that **\*** comments everything till the end of the line, while **$$** comments text till the semicolon (or end of a line), e.g., `r eax; $$ some text; r ebx; * more text; r ecx` will print eax, ebx but not ecx.
 The **.echo** command ends if the debugger encounters a semicolon (unless the semicolon occurs within a quoted string).

 ### The dx command